* Strike has cost industry $1.4 bln in lost revenue

 By Ed Stoddard

-JOHANNESBURG, April 23 (Reuters) - Talks aimed at ending a crippling three-month strike in South Africa's platinum sector resume on Wednesday after the world's top producers and union AMCU spent Tuesday haggling over an offer tabled last week by the companies.
+JOHANNESBURG, April 23 Marathon talks aimed at ending a crippling three-month strike in South Africa's platinum sector will resume on Thursday after the world's top producers and union AMCU spent two days haggling over an offer tabled last week by the companies.

-The strike is already the longest and most costly for South Africa's mines in living memory but in recent days there has been a renewed drive to break the deadlock after several weeks with no formal direct talks between the two sides.
+The strike is already the longest and most costly in living memory for South Africa's mines, though there has been a renewed drive to break the deadlock in recent days after several weeks with no formal direct talks between the two sides.

-About 70,000 members of the hardline AMCU downed tools 13 weeks ago at the three companies' mines, hitting 40 percent of global production of the metal used for emissions-capping catalytic converters in cars.
+About 70,000 members of the hardline AMCU downed tools 13 weeks ago, hitting 40 percent of global production of the metal used for emissions-capping catalytic converters in cars.

 Initially demanding an immediate doubling of the basic wage - net salary before allowances such as housing - for entry-level workers to 12,500 rand ($1,200) a month, AMCU has since said it would accept annual increases that would reach this goal in three or even four years' time.

-The producers' latest offer, made last Thursday, was for wage hikes of up to 10 percent and other increases which would take the minimum pay package - the basic wage including the allowances - to 12,500 rand a month by July 2017.
+The producers' latest offer, made last Thursday, was for wage rises of up to 10 percent and other increases that would take the minimum pay package - the basic wage including the allowances - to 12,500 rand a month by July 2017.

-The companies are struggling to maintain margins in the face of steeply rising costs on one hand and depressed prices on the other for platinum and say they cannot afford any more.
+The companies are struggling to maintain margins in the face of steeply rising costs on one hand and depressed platinum prices on the other and say they cannot afford any more.

-Even if AMCU brings an offer to its members the strike will not end until votes are taken at mass meetings in the platinum belt northwest of Johannesburg.
-This process may take days.
+Even if AMCU brings an offer to its members, the strike will not end until votes are taken at mass meetings in the platinum belt northwest of Johannesburg.
+This process could take days and there is no guarantee an offer would be accepted.

-That may involve bringing thousands of miners back from their rural homes in places such as the Eastern Cape province hundreds of kilometers (miles) from the shafts.
-Many have returned to their villages and families to sit the strike out.
+That may involve bringing thousands of miners back from their rural homes in places such as the Eastern Cape province hundreds of kilometres from the shafts.
+Many have returned to their villages and families to sit out the strike.

 Exacerbating the industry's woes is the muted price reaction to the stoppage despite its scale.
-Traders have bet there are adequate above-ground stocks and demand remains far from robust in major markets such as Europe, where diesel engines which require high platinum content in converters are favoured.
+Traders have bet there are adequate above-ground stocks and demand remains far from robust in major markets such as Europe.

-Spot platinum prices are about $1,400.00 an ounce, about 3.5 percent lower than just before the walk out which began on Jan.
+Spot platinum prices are about $1,400 an ounce, around 3.5 percent lower than just before the walkout began on Jan.
 23.